hannotify/hanno.codes/_drafts/java-21-release-day.md

 Note that the `ExecutorService` interface was adjusted in Java 19 to extend `AutoCloseable`, so it can now be used in a try-with-resources construct.

+#### Thread Dump Mechanism

+A new kind of thread dump in `jcmd` was introduced to present virtual threads alongside platform threads, all grouped in a meaningful way.
+This new way of presenting threads was needed, because of the way the JDK's traditional thread dump (obtained through `jstack` or `jcmd`) presents a flat list of threads.
+The old format worked fine with hundreds of platform threads, but it is unsuitable for thousands or millions of virtual threads.
+An additional benefit of the new thread dump is the ability to show richer relationships amoung threads when programs use [structured concurrency](#jep-453-structured-concurrency-preview).

 #### What's Different From Java 20?

 Based on developer feedback the following changes were made to virtual threads compared to Java 20:

 * Virtual threads now always support thread-local variables.
-Guaranteed support for thread-local variables ensures that many more existing libraries can be used unchanged with virtual threads, and helps with the migration of task-oriented code to use virtual threads.
+Guaranteed support for thread-local variables ensures that many more existing libraries can be used unchanged with virtual threads, and this helps with the migration of task-oriented code to use virtual threads.
 * Virtual threads created directly with the Thread.Builder API (as opposed to those created through `Executors.newVirtualThreadPerTaskExecutor()`) are now also, by default, monitored throughout their lifetime and observable via the new thread dump mechanism that also was introduced with the virtual threads feature.

 #### More Information